top of page

 When one returns to the rogers and solanas difference what becomes clear is that while they both have flawed and antithetical positions to leftism, roger’s position is oppressive as it is ideology technology that is in agreement to the reification of pain of the object or some complex form of sex coverture.
 All together what this means in relation to the flawed understanding of the metaphysics of oppression that some men’s rights activists have is that there can be a lack of acknowledgement that one’s personal thoughts and feelings (the subject) are not exhaustive of political reality and while men can and in some cases experience injustice it is necessary to recognize that the injustice is not oppression.
 And this realization can only occur when men simultaneously recognize their existence as both political subject and object.

 And now it will be made clear that the male recognizing their existence as a social subject must not stop there.
 They must recognize their existence as a social object.
 Some readers might be shocked or taken aback at what I am suggesting but let it be clear that it is because of alienation from objectness that rogers and other incels believe that social relations rooted in the idea of normative reification existing in a vacuum or occurring separately from the things that one would expect it to be connected with like desire and attraction and connection and persuasion and seduction exists instead of reality.
-The belief of Rogers and incels is dark fantasy.
+The belief of rogers and incels is dark fantasy.
 But getting men out of this dark fantasy requires some particular moves and some of them are not going to be particularly pleasant for many ideological palates.
 But in order to get men out of this dark fantasy, the explication of what these moves are needs to occur.
 And this explication is not exhaustive of the problem of the notion of social equality rather than social equity but it will help clarify the gravity of the problem.

 To begin, attraction is real and it exists on a carnal level connected with instinct (and I do acknowledge that not everyone experiences the magnetic feeling of being attracted to people).
 Desire in this context is real and it is the degree of will directed toward action towards an object.
 Connection can exist with or without attraction and it can exist with or without desire and of course it can exist with both experienced at the same time.
 Connection is intersubjective relation (and it can be strictly platonic or sexual (and there are other types of intimacies as well like familial that while not sexual is more intimate than strictly platonic intimacy).
 Persuasion in the sexual sense is the mechanism of one person attempting to establish desire in another person for them.
 This is seduction.
 Persuasion in this domain can be unintentional or intentional and the language can be overt or covert.
 None the less – species reification via reproduction is rooted in attraction and desire: The atoms of sex.
 And so, there are qualities and traits and performances that are attractive and desirable and there are things that are not.
 And of course, what is attractive and desirable to one person might not be attractive and desirable to another person.
 But physical beauty and stable self-esteem while not necessarily attractive are universally qualities that do not repel.
 No one is responsible for their genotypes and phenotypes but people are responsible for their actions and the way in which they operate in the world.
 And incels through their actions and the way they operate in this world typically demonstrate an unstable self-esteem (evidenced by their inability to see themselves as an object).
 For an incel to see themselves as an object they have to develop a stable self-esteem and the reason it is important for them to see themselves as an object is because it is required in order to cultivate qualities WORTHY of being found attractive to others.